Herbal Alternatives for Anxiety

 Kava Kava

 In 2013, a placebo-controlled trial found that kava can significantly reduce anxiety symptoms.
-Throughout a 6-week period, 75 participants were given one of three treatments; 120mg of kava, 240mg of kava, or a placebo. ¹
+Throughout 6 weeks, 75 participants were given one of three treatments; 120mg of kava, 240mg of kava, or a placebo.
+The study found that symptoms were reduced in participant groups that took the kava compared to the placebo.
+The study also concluded that kava was completely safe to take. ³

-Unfortunately, this link between kava and liver injury remains unclear among scientists, as noted by the World Health Organization (WHO).
-With that said, more research is necessary before any connections can be made.
+However, the Food and Drug Administration (FDA) found that long-term kava usage could produce severe lung injury. ² Unfortunately, this link between kava and liver injury remains unclear among scientists, as discussed by the World Health Organization (WHO).
+Therefore, more research is necessary before any connections can be made.

 Passionflower

-In a 2010 review, it was found that P. incarnata acted as an antianxiety medication comparable to benzodiazepines (i.e. Xanax and Valium). ³ Currently, there are a number of P. incarnata products available in both a tablet or liquid form.
+In a 2010 review, it was found that passionflower acted as an antianxiety medication comparable to benzodiazepines (i.e. Xanax and Valium). ⁴ Unfortunately, there isn’t much research outside of this one study.

 Valerian

-Native to Europe and Asia, the valerian root has been used for centuries to help people with anxiety, depression, and sleep problems (i.e. insomnia).
+Native to Europe and Asia, the valerian root has been used for centuries to help people with anxiety, depression, and sleep problems (i.e. insomnia). ⁵ Valerian root products are currently available in the following consumption methods:

 • Tablet